-Amid the global uncertainty of 2020, one of our medical device customers was growing tired of dashing between the multiple suppliers involved in designing and translating product brochures.
+This is a case study.
+Amid the global uncertainty of 2020, one of our medical device customers was growing tired of dashing between the multiple suppliers involved in designing and translating product labelling.

 In addition to the pandemic, there were also considerable hurdles in the UK, including catching up on MDR requirements and concerns about supply-chain stability after Brexit.

-Despite the turmoil in the industry, reputations still hang on the quality of printed materials, brochures and packaging for Medical Devices.
+Despite the turmoil in the industry, reputations still hang on the quality of printed materials, brochures and labelling for Medical Devices.

 With no room for error, any mistakes could, at best, harm your brand, and at worst, harm a patient.